 Entry to Skyview is free with the Stockholm Pass.

 19. Tour Stockholm City Hall

 Built on the island of Kungsholmen, the red-bricked City Hall stands tall over Lake Mälaren.

-Inside is a working administrative staff and halls where the Nobel dinner and Nobel ceremonies are held.
+Inside is a working administrative staff and halls where the Nobel Banquet and Nobel ceremonies are held.